Conexpo

 Here are five process benefits you can expect from on-machine and off-machine control technology

-With GPS, total stations, and reality capture technology, you can create a preconstruction topographic map accurate to within inches, and compare it with the contractor’s survey.
-Armed with this knowledge, you can either proceed with confidence or request a change from the contractor before you start your site work.
+With GPS, total stations, and reality capture technology, you can create a preconstruction topographic map accurate to within hundredths of a foot, and compare it with the original topo used to build the work.
+Armed with this knowledge, and depending on how the contract was written, you can either proceed with confidence or submit a change order before you start your site work.

 2. Do more with fewer people